Time Limit

 By agreeing to participate in these events, choreographers, teachers, and performers automatically grant permission to Inferno Dance to use their relevant photos for publicity purposes, including: ads, television, videotaping, and film broadcasting in connection with promotional campaigns.

-Content and Conduct
+Conduct

 All routines MUST be appropriate for family viewing.
 Any routines with suggestive or inappropriate movements, costumes, and/or lyrics may be scored lower by judges or disqualified.